xp44mm/Notebook/F#/Programming with Objects.md

 returning ticket 2
 ```

 In the example, Joe and Jane get the same ticket.
-Joe’s ticket is returned at the end of the scope where the joe variable is declared as a result of the IDisposable cleanup implicit in the use binding.
+Joe's ticket is returned at the end of the scope where the joe variable is declared as a result of the IDisposable cleanup implicit in the use binding.

 ## Extending Existing Types and Modules